Sympoietic System

 Overcast, 49°F - Kanji Nakamura, "Orizaba, Mexico", 19th-20th century.
 Photo by Newman

 The project was developed for the Harvard Art Museums’ Lightbox Gallery, which is located between a glass roof above and a sweeping courtyard view below.
-Using weather data and a camera feed of the sky, a custom software continuously selects works from the museum’s collections by linking color between meteorological observations and image metadata.
-Artworks are presented on a digital display, and the color of the sky outside tints the naturally- lighted gallery.
+The project's core was a camera mounted to the glass roof of the museum, pointed at the sky.
+Using the camera feed and weather data, a custom software continuously selected works from the museum’s digitized collections by linking color, meteorological observations, and artwork metadata.
+The selected works were displayed on a screen in the gallery, overlaid on the sky photo that selected them.

 A picture of a large screen on a wall.
 The screen is black with a white text in the center that reads: You are looking at the sky above this building